hrz-unimr/shrtn/README.md

 #### Hash generation options

-`hash.length`: Sets the character length for generated Hashes
+`hash.length`: Sets the character length for generated hashes

-\– Use either: –
+– Use either: –

 `hash.caseSensitive`: Sets whether or not mixed-case hashes are generated

 `hash.decimals`: Sets whether or not generated hashes may contain decimals

-\– or: –
+– or: –

-`hash.range`: Sets a custom range of valid characters for hashes (main use for this option is to explicitly prevent usage of visually similar characters like "l" and "1").
+`hash.range`: Sets a custom range of valid characters for hashes (main use for this option is to explicitly prevent usage of visually similar characters like „l“ and „1“).
 See comment in sample config for a valid example.

 `hash.blacklist`: Sets a blacklist for request and generated hashes, no hash on this list will be useable